Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-08-contentful-and-liveview.md

 %{
-title: "Using Contentful and Liveview",
+title: "Using Contentful to avoid Wordpress",
 tags: ~w(contentful liveview),
-description: "Using Contentful and Liveview to create interactive and easily customizable pages" }
+description: "Using Contentful and Liveview to create interactive and easily customizable pages that allow us to bring Wordpress functionality into the modern age"
+}

 ---